CAPS RELEASE: This Earth Day, Let’s Talk About Overpopulation

 VENTURA, Calif., April 20, 2022 /PRNewswire/ — At the first Earth Day in 1970, prominent environmentalists across the globe, including Earth Day founder Senator Gaylord Nelson, warned about the environmental threat of overpopulation.
 Californians for Population Stabilization (CAPS) is launching a nationwide campaign of two video ads to get people talking about this overlooked issue.

-CAPS Executive Director Ric Oberlink said, “Large environmental groups have retreated into nests of political correctness, no longer willing to address population growth, globally or locally.
+A CAPS spokesperson said, “Large environmental groups have retreated into nests of political correctness, no longer willing to address population growth, globally or locally.
 David Brower, the preeminent environmentalist of the last 100 years and a member of CAPS Advisory Board, warned us, ‘Overpopulation is perhaps the biggest problem facing us, and immigration is part of that problem.
 It has to be addressed.'”

 Since that first Earth Day, world population has doubled to 8 billion, and the U.S. population has increased by two-thirds to 333 million, but most of the major environmental groups no longer talk about the problem of population growth.